The Poison Belt

-The Poison Belt is a science fiction novel by British writer Arthur Conan Doyle, the second book about Professor Challenger.
+The Poison Belt is a science fiction novella by British writer Arthur Conan Doyle, the second book about Professor Challenger.
 Written in 1913, much of it takes place in a single room in Challenger's house in Sussex.
 This would be the last story written about Challenger until the 1920s, by which time Doyle's spiritualist beliefs had begun to influence his writing.